 Blaise Alleyne is a technologist, musician, writer, activist, husband and father of three living in Toronto, Canada.
 He has completed a bachelor's degree in computer science, English and philosophy at the University of Toronto and is a part-time student in the Masters of Theological Studies program at Regis College.

-Blaise is interested in finding unity behind diversity at the intersection of culture and technology from the perspective of love.
+Blaise is interested in finding unity behind diversity at the intersection of culture and technology.

 Blaise completed a Bachelor of Science degree at St. Michael's College, University of Toronto in June 2009, with a major in computer science, and minors in English and philosophy.
 He is a part-time student in the Masters of Theological Studies program at Regis College, University of Toronto, and has also taken several courses through the Theology of the Body Institute.
 He attended De La Salle College "Oaklands" (Class of 2005).
 See individual.utoronto.ca/balleyne.